 When you find a recipe that tickles your fancy, tick all the ingredients that you will need to purchase and click the ‘add to shopping list’ button.
 This will help you create a simple shopping list to print out or view on your mobile.

 Try to find recipes with similar ingredients that can be used in different ways.
 For example, you can add some raw capsicum to a fresh salad for lunch, and save the rest to use in a stir fry for dinner time.
 This helps you to make the most of your shopping trips and more importantly helps to avoid wasting food.
 Remember that you can freeze your leftovers as well if you can’t use them immediately.
 The Love food, hate campaign from Sustainability Victoria has some other great tips for making the most of your meals, which helps the environment and your bank balance!

 Check out the recipes Better Health Channel has on offer and see what you can find.
-We’ll be giving you some great suggestions in the coming weeks to help you find some fantastic autumn food ideas.

 Just like you, we live all things health.
 We're lucky enough it's also part of our work.
 Join us each week as we share ideas and new ways to enjoy even better health.